Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 "Good!
 Means we’re doing something right."
 He chittered, then turned away from the edge.
 "I have some good news for you!"

-"Must be *damn* good if you followed us all the way up here…"
+"Must be *damn* good if you followed us all the way up here..."

-"Well, the exercise was welcome…" Regaari sat down.
+"Well, the exercise was welcome..."
+Regaari sat down.
 "The Clan maintains a network of contacts all over the galaxy.
 Sometimes they need things, sometimes they send us things.
 We rely on independent ship captains to handle the sensitive cases that can’t be left to the interstellar postal system or major courier firms.
 And one of them is retiring."

 Wilde wrestled himself free of Ferd to face Regaari more properly, while Ferd grunted, and took up a defensive position off-side and slightly in front.
 He knew Regaari but they hadn’t had a chance to become friends yet, and Ferd was *fiercely* loyal to his own.